-I became interested in the therapeutic aspect of music when I was working as a peripatetic cello teacher, and could see how important music was in childrens' lives.
+I became interested in the therapeutic aspect of music when I was working as a peripatetic cello teacher, and realised how important music was in childrens' lives.
 I went on to train as a music therapist at the University of Surrey, Roehampton, and now have more than 20 years’ experience in a wide variety of settings.
-My current roles include running a private music therapy, GIM and supervision practice, leading a team of music therapists at One Trust, working in CNWL's Older Adults Arts Psychotherapies Team, and Module Lead for Music Therapy at the Academy of Contemporary Music, where I teach undergraduates about the potential of music therapy.
+My current roles include running a private music therapy, GIM and supervision practice, working in CNWL's Older Adults Arts Psychotherapies Team, Tutor and Lecturer at the Academy of Contemporary Music, and Lecturer at the University of South Wales, on the Music Therapy MA training programme.

-I can offer in-person sessions in London and Stroud Gloucestershire,
+I offer in-person sessions in London and Stroud / Gloucestershire area,

 Skype Supervision and the liminal in the ‘journey of two’ published by Approaches Internatioanl Journal, 2020. http://approaches.gr/radoje-r20200228